orchidhq/Orchid/OrchidCore/src/orchid/resources/wiki/user-manual/themes/template-overrides.md

 ---
+description: 'Orchid has a well-defined order in which templates are identified which allows you to easily customize templates from the theme or plugins.'
 ---

 Orchid has a well-defined order in which resources of any type are identified.
 This ordering sets Orchid up such that